PS2Sanctuary/Sanctuary.Census/README.md

 no way to configure this.

 I'm afraid at the current moment, you'll have to make a large number of adjustments to allow compilation.
-This is because I have not open-sourced a particular data retrieval component, and don't have any plans to do so in the near future.
+This is because I have not open-sourced the server data retrieval component.

-### Solution Structure
+### Solution Architecture

+Sanctuary.Census follows the microservice pattern, with independent services responsible for the following primary tasks:

+- Data exposure (e.g. the API).
+- Static collection data extraction and collation.
+- Realtime data retrieval.

 #### Sanctuary.Census.Common